irffanhaziq/DataManagementAssignment3/README.md

 ```
 **('RECALL OF THE MODEL:', 0.9666666666666667)**

 Recall is the ratio of true positive predictions to the total number of actual positives.
 Here, it is approximately 96.67%, indicating that the model successfully identifies 96.67% of the actual positive instances.
+High recall is important in situations where the cost of false negatives is high, meaning we do not want to miss out on any positive instances.
+In the context of iris classification, high recall ensures that most flowers of each species are correctly identified.

 ### Calculate the F1 score of the model
 ```